fantasticor/Yesterday/New 3 README.md

-Deploying your first Cairo 1 contract to Starknet
-With version 0.11 rolling out on Starknet, you can now deploy your first Cairo 1 contracts on Starknet!
+Deploying your first Cairo 1 contract to Starknet here is what you do With version 0.11 rolling out on Starknet, you can now deploy your first Cairo 1 contracts on Starknet!
 Fantastic!

 ...
 But how ser?